jonathanl1220/AirbnbCovidAnalysis/README.md

 # Conclusion

--The amount of listings have practically remained unchanged through COVID – 19.
+- The amount of listings have practically remained unchanged through COVID–19.
--The price did change in listings mainly in the downtown Manhattan region.
+- The price did change in listings mainly in the downtown Manhattan region.
--Uptown Manhattan prices remained stagnant.
+- Uptown Manhattan prices remained stagnant.

 # Next Steps